- Documents required for individuals

 HOW TO TRANSFER CAR OWNERSHIP BETWEEN EMIRATES?

-Another common question is how to transfer car ownership between emirates.
-The procedure is slightly different if the new and old vehicle owners are from different emirates.
+Another common question is how to transfer car ownership between emirates?
+If the new and old vehicle owners are from different emirates, the procedure is slightly different.

-The following requirements must be met if a car is being transferred to Dubai from another emirate.
+For example, if a car is being transferred to Dubai from another emirate, the following requirements have to be met.

-- The car must be deregistered in its registered city and then marked for export.
+- The car must be deregistered in the city it is registered in and then marked for export

-- The buyer and seller must be present (physically) for the transfer.
-If either party is unavailable, an authorised legal representative must appear instead.
-Please note that a power of attorney in the representative’s name has to be issued beforehand.
+- Both the buyer and seller have to be physically present for the transfer.
+In the vent that either party is unavailable, an authorised legal representative has to appear instead.
+Please note that the power of attorney in the name of the representative has to be issued beforehand.

 - The seller has to clear all pending traffic fines before a transfer can be made.